KRIISHSHARMA/5G_TECHNOLOGY_ARCHITECTURE_AND_PROTOCOLS/README.md

 `PDN(public data network)`

 ## PDU Session for IMS connectivity
-- registration : one QoS flow ( used to regidter UE to IMS system)
+- registration : one QoS flow ( used to register UE to IMS system)
 - voice call : two QoS flow
   - QoS flow 1 (default rule) for IMS signalling(`to generate , maintain and establish the voice call`)
   - QoS flow 2 used as IMS media bearer(`actual packets of voice carried by this one`) , QoS parameter depends on voice call(std,high definition etc)